Bo0sted/SimpleUsefulTimer/README.md

 Number 1 = Pause/Resume timer
 Number 2 = Reset timer

-Please feel free to report any bugs and leave any feedback / code reviews. i am a young college student always trying to improve my coding skills.
+Please feel free to report any bugs and leave any feedback / code reviews.